Diseases & Conditions

 Doctor Examination

-After discussing your child's symptoms and medical history, your doctor will perform a physical examination of the affected joint.
+After discussing your child's symptoms and medical history, the doctor will perform a physical examination of the affected joint.

-Other tests which may help your doctor confirm a diagnosis include:
+Other tests which may help the doctor confirm a diagnosis include:

 X-rays.
-These imaging tests provide detailed pictures of dense structures, like bone.
-An x-ray of the affected joint is essential for an initial OCD diagnosis, and to evaluate the size and location of the OCD lesion.
+X-rays provide detailed pictures of dense structures, like bone.
+An X-ray of the affected joint is essential for an initial OCD diagnosis, and to evaluate the size and location of the OCD lesion.

 Magnetic resonance imaging (MRI) and ultrasound.
-These studies can create better images of soft tissues like cartilage.
-An MRI can help your doctor evaluate the extent to which the overlying cartilage is affected.
+MRI and ultrasound can create better images of soft tissues, like cartilage.
+An MRI can help the doctor evaluate how much the cartilage around the bone is affected.

 Treatment